Breakout Trading Strategy — MT5 Trading Guide

 Senior Trading Analyst

-Daniel Harrington is part of the Pulsar Terminal team, where he leads the blog and editorial content.
+Daniel Harrington is a Senior Trading Analyst with a MScF (Master of Science in Finance) specializing in quantitative asset and risk management.
 With over 12 years of experience in forex and derivatives markets, he covers MT5 platform optimization, algorithmic trading strategies, and practical insights for retail traders.

 Pulsar Terminal gives you the advanced tools you need to execute Breakout Trading strategies on MetaTrader 5 with precision.